SANDAG/ABM-Reporting/README.md

 The ABM-Reporting repository houses all general reporting procedures for the Activity-Based model that do not require or have not yet been migrated to their own self-contained repositories.
 For example, this repository contains procedures to output datasets for the 2020 Federal Regional Transportation Plan but does not contain anything related to the [Benefit-Cost Tool](https://github.com/SANDAG/bca) as that exists in its own repository.

 This repository's release branches are tagged with the [Activity-Based Model Software](https://github.com/SANDAG/ABM) version they rely on and are compatible with.
+The main branch is the most recent development branch.
+See the [Trunk-Based Development](https://trunkbaseddevelopment.com/) site for more information regarding the branching strategy employed in this repository.

 ## Contents